Carleton University: Notable alumni

 Dan Aykroyd attended Carleton but did not graduate.
 In 1994, Aykroyd was conferred an honorary Doctor of Letters degree by the university.
 Comedian Norm Macdonald and journalist Peter Jennings also attended the university.
 Jennings was bestowed with an honorary doctorate in 1997.
-Other alumni in entertainment include the Canadian rapper k-os, Eisner Award–winning comics author Ryan North, YouTube personality Cristine Rotenberg, pop singer Mia Martina, actress Melody Anderson, and Grammy award–winning setar player Kayhan Kalhor.
-While in the legal field, Louise Charron, a Puisine Justice of the Supreme Court of Canada, is also a Carleton alumnus.
+Other alumni in entertainment include the Canadian rapper k-os, Eisner Award–winning comics author Ryan North, YouTube personality Cristine Rotenberg, pop singer Mia Martina, actress Melody Anderson, and Grammy Award–winning setar player Kayhan Kalhor.
+While in the legal field, Louise Charron, a Puisine Justice of the Supreme Court of Canada, is also a Carleton alumna.